What You Need to Know About California’s Massage Parlor Laws

 Massage parlor workers often reside in the U.S. as non-citizens.
 Criminal charges can create severe immigration issues for these employees.
 This could cause a big problem with the court as non-citizens are not allowed to commit crimes.
 As the Trump administration has left office, immigration laws are becoming more and more lax.
 It’s imperative to get in contact with an attorney before speaking to any officer.

 Why are the massage parlor’s employees charged?

-In most cases, investigators target the massage parlor’s employees.
+In many cases, investigators target the massage parlor’s employees.
 Authorities investigate from the source, and in cases of illegal massage parlor conduct, the source starts at the sex workers.
 Although the District Attorney and police claim their intentions are to help victims of sex trafficking, their operations can completely ruin the lives of the victims of sex trafficking.
 This is why it is imperative to consult a Pride Legal Criminal Defense Attorney.